BryanWilhite/Blog/2017-02/using-swashbuckle-to-support-swaggerfied-xml-production-and-consumption.md

 ```

 When I mention that `ToResponseDocument()` in the method body above is just an some custom extension method that I wrote, we can disregard the method body.
 Swashbuckle is pretty much doing that as well.
-In order to get Swashbuckle to tell Swagger to consume/produce XML _exclusively_, we need to add custom method attributes and respective classes implementing `IOperationFilter` [in Swashbuckle.Core](https://github.com/domaindrivendev/Swashbuckle/blob/master/Swashbuckle.Core/Swagger/IOperationFilter.cs) mediated by entries in `SwaggerConfig.cs`.
-This is what our controller method looks like with these custom attributes:
+In order to get Swashbuckle to tell Swagger to consume/produce XML _exclusively_, we need to add my custom method attribute, `SwaggerContentType`, and my class implementing `IOperationFilter` ([in Swashbuckle.Core](https://github.com/domaindrivendev/Swashbuckle/blob/master/Swashbuckle.Core/Swagger/IOperationFilter.cs)), `SwaggerContentTypeOperationFilter`, mediated by entries in `SwaggerConfig.cs`.

+We can see what our controller method looks like with `SwaggerContentType` declaring Swagger production and consumption:

 ``` c#
 /// <summary>